What is the Berks Trail Challenge?

 - Check the weather forecast for the duration of your activity.

-- Take a picture of the name of the park, trail symbol, and trail name; text or email it to yourself.
+- Take a picture of the name of the park, trail symbol, and trail name.
+Then text or email it to yourself.

 - Make it a day trip!
 If a trail or park isn’t close by, try making your adventure into a day of fun by finding restaurants or other activities nearby.
 You could even pack a picnic!

-- Enroll your friends, family, or co-workers to join the fun.
+- Encourage family, friends, or co-workers to join the fun.